mayowa2133/mayowa2133/README.md

 # Hi there, I'm Mayowa 👋

-I'm an aspiring Software Engineer with a passion for building practical applications and solving problems with code.
+I'm a Software Engineer with a passion for building practical applications and solving problems with code.
 I enjoy turning complex ideas into simple, interactive tools, from data-driven web apps to NLP-powered APIs.

 ---